tylerharter/cs320/s20/p1/README.md

 repository, so you can see who did what, and evaluate the improvements to the code.

+## Background

+Git is an integral part of any modern software development.
+It is a program that enables it's users to collaborate on code, track changes to files, see who wrote what and so forth.
+In this project we will be exploring the git repo(sitory) containing the WC source code that has been provided as `repo.zip`.

 ## Setup

 You'll need to install a few pip packages, if you don't already have them (connect to your VM with SSH to do the installs):